dgroomes/react-playground/vite/README.md

   * Very cool that there is a migration guide.
 The documentation culture of front-end open source is very good.
     Link: <https://v3.vitejs.dev/guide/migration.html>.
 It's interesting that there are entirely different Vite doc sites.
 That means it reduces that chances of link rot.
   * What version of the Vite React plugin scales with a Vite 3.x migration?
 I don't want to overshoot.
+UPDATE: this is frustrating the npm page only has 3.x and the GitHub repo only has 3.x releases.
+I'm assuming there existed a 2.x line but I can't even find the 1.x line release notes.
+I'll jump straight to 3.x when I upgrade to Vite 4.
 * [ ] Upgrade to Vite 4.x.